Prefer to speak to us about your energy switch? Call our UK-based Energy Experts for free on:

 Run an energy comparison below and look out for the ‘green plan’ badge on your results table.
 You can also filter the results by renewable energy plans.
 In ‘plan features’ on the results page select ‘green plans’.
 You can choose from Gold, Silver or Bronze accredited plans, which have been categorised based on the amount of renewable energy suppliers directly buy and the level of investment they are making to support the growth of renewable energy.

 Once you’ve chosen your new green energy plan, we’ll handle the rest of the switching process for you.
 Your new renewable energy supplier and your current supplier will agree on a switching date and you’ll receive a welcome pack.

 Under the Energy Switch Guarantee, the whole energy switching process should be complete within 21 days, which includes a 14-day cooling off period in case you change your mind about your green energy switch.

 If you decide to switch to a green energy plan, you'll have a range of renewable energy providers to choose from.
 Most well-known and smaller suppliers now offer some form of renewable tariff, so the list of green energy suppliers in the UK is getting longer all the time.

 Aside from switching to a green energy plan, you can also get involved in renewable energy by generating your own.

-Depending on the resources available to you in your home, it could be possible to generate your own domestic energy in many ways:
+Depending on the resources available to you in your home, it could be possible to generate your own domestic electricity in many ways:

 Domestic wind turbines